 University of Ottawa, Ottawa, Canada

 Sean Moreland’s essays, primarily focused on Gothic and horror fiction in its literary, cinematic, and sequential art guises, have appeared in numerous journals and essay collections.
 He co-edited the essay collections Fear and Learning: Essays on the Pedagogy of Horror (McFarland, 2013) and Monstrous Children and Childish Monsters: Essays on Cinema’s Holy Terrors (McFarland, 2015) and is currently editing the collections The Lovecraftian Poe: Essays on Influence, Reception, Interpretation and Transformation (Rowman & Littlefield, 2016), and The Call of Cosmic Panic: New Essays on Supernatural Horror (under review by Palgrave-Macmillan).
 He created the weird fiction-focused websitePostscripts to Darkness (www.pstdarkness.com) and his short fiction and award-winning poetry has most recently appeared in Lackington’s, Black Treacle, Acidic Fiction and Dissections.

 International Fantastic (IF)

 The International Fantastic division invites papers on all aspects of the international fantastic in all media.
 In this context “international” means either non-anglophone or originating in a culture considered/considering itself as foreign within the anglophone world; this may include minority literatures within an anglophone country.
 Comparative projects also welcome.

-Amy J. Ransom
+Current: Amy J. Ransom

 Central Michigan University, Mt.
 Pleasant, Michigan, USA